Monopole and instanton effects in QCD

 \subsection{The predictions of the decay constants}

-The decay constant of the pseudoscalar in the chiral limit $F_{0}(m_{c})$, which is calculated using the configurations with the additional monopoles and anti-monopoles, is derived from the number density of the instantons and anti-instantons~(\ref{eq:inst_dens_pre_0}), the GMOR relation~(\ref{eq:gmor_1}), and the prediction of the chiral condensate~(\ref{eq:chiral_ins_prediction1}) as follows:
+The decay constant of the pseudoscalar in the chiral limit $F_{0}$, which is calculated using the configurations with the additional monopoles and anti-monopoles, is derived from the number density of the instantons and anti-instantons~(\ref{eq:inst_dens_pre_1}), the GMOR relation~(\ref{eq:gmor_res_1}), and the prediction of the chiral condensate~(\ref{eq:chiral_ins_prediction1}) as follows:

-The decay constant of the pseudoscalar in the chiral limit $F_{0}^{Pre} (0)$ of the normal configuration ($m_{c} = 0$) is
+The decay constant of the pseudoscalar in the chiral limit $F_{0}^{Pre}$ of the normal configuration ($m_{c} = 0$) is

 Here, we use formula~(\ref{eq:pion_decay}) and results~(\ref{eq:inst_dens_1}),~(\ref{eq:ins_size}),~(\ref{eq:exp_q}), and~(\ref{eq:exp_mpi}).
-This result is clearly consistent with result~(\ref{eq:chi_pt_f0}) of the chiral perturbation theory.
+The finding is clearly consistent with result~(\ref{eq:chi_pt_f0}) of the chiral perturbation theory.
 Therefore, we can properly predict the decay constant of the pseudoscalar in the chiral limit using formula~(\ref{eq:pion_decay}).
-The large errors of~(\ref{eq:f0_pred}), however, come from the experimental result of the average mass of the light quarks.
-We do not consider the errors of the experimental results for convenience to compare the prediction with the numerical results.
+The large errors of~(\ref{eq:f0_pred}), however, come from the experimental outcome of the average mass of the light quarks.
+For convenience, we do not consider the errors of the experimental results when comparing the prediction with the numerical results.